 How to access order book data on Binance

 Binance, one of the largest cryptocurrency exchanges, offers rich order book data.
 Through CoinAPI, you can access Binance order book data using a standardized format, which simplifies integration and analysis.
+Limit orders can be set at a specified price to optimize trading strategies.
 This approach eliminates the need to handle Binance-specific API nuances, saving development time and resources.

 Binance API limitations and best practices